victoriad01/templehs/README.md

 - The application is deployed on Vercel using Git Action and it is available on https://templehs-deploy.vercel.app/

 - The Git Repo for the project is https://github.com/victoriad01/templehs

+- The Vercel Build and Deployment is set to trigger on push to the main while pushes to other branches trigger a Vercel preview deployment